-There is a familiarity to them, some people have heard them being talked about, others have winced at the very thought—and many have tried to figure out exactly what they really were.
+There is a familiarity to them: some people have heard them being talked about, others have winced at the very though, and many have tried to figure out exactly what they really were.

-They do not compare with the toilet; their functions are not the same, they could never compete with the shower, yet in some respects possess vivid resemblances to father sink.
-How on earth could we take it mildly, to think about the bidet as a sort of strange distorted idea - if we would simply sit down and be willing to hear the whole story, then I'd be quite sure that the little sink would fasten its marvelous uses tightly into your mind.
-I firmly believe that you will wonder how you've gone on all these years blindfolded to the fact - and that the bidet was quite under your nose, but you had no motive to look into it any further.
+They do not compare with the toilet, their functions are not the same.
+They could never compete with the shower, yet in some respects they possess vivid resemblances to father sink.
+How on earth could we take it mildly, to think about the bidet as a sort of strange distorted idea!
+If we would simply sit down and be willing to hear the whole story, then I'd be quite sure that the little sink would fasten its marvelous uses tightly into your mind.
+I firmly believe you will wonder how you've gone on all these years blindfolded to the fact, and that the bidet was quite under your nose, but you had no motive to look into it any further.

 What am I talking about you're probably thinking?
 I will explain.

-The most peculiar phenomenon is this; virtually no Americans have been caught even merely d the bidet, it's only when they happen to travel to Europe or Japan that they discover their placements, next to European toilets, and then start biting their nails.
-As Gaylord Hauser stated back in the 60's, "Americans are the cleanliest people in the world" - yet the concept of a bidet for them to this day remains startling.
+The most peculiar phenomenon is this: virtually no Americans have been caught even merely close to a bidet.
+It's only when they happen to travel to Europe or Japan that they discover their placements, next to European toilets, and then start biting their nails.
+As Gaylord Hauser stated back in the 60's, "Americans are the cleanliest people in the world," yet the concept of a bidet for them to this day remains startling.

 Knowing this, and by the end of this article, I am hoping that I'm able to enlighten those who have been always wondering.

-To start out the bidet was hardly thought of until 1750, when the bidet a seringue was suddenly given the spotlight.
-This particular one had an upward spray with water that was hand -fed by a pump from a reservoir.
-It was bound to the bedroom instead of to the bathroom (which is unlikely that they had yet been invented).
+To start out the bidet was hardly thought of until 1750, when the "bidet à seringue" was suddenly given the spotlight.
+This particular one had an upward spray with water that was hand-fed by a pump from a reservoir.
+It was bound to the bedroom instead of the bathroom (which is unlikely that they had yet been invented).
 When bathrooms became a separate room with plumbing, the bidet was finally incorporated in.

 In those days, the French would only wash their entire bodies once a week.
-And during those in - between times, the bidet served to clean the special parts on a daily basis.
-They believed that soap would harm the skin by taking off valuable oils (needed for moisture), and the hot water too, would damage the skin - many used perfumed oils instead of soaps when bathing.
-In a lot of ways this is true - they were more concerned with the health of their skin then what seemed to be the classic esthetic habit of modern day living.
+And during those in-between times, the bidet served to clean the special parts on a daily basis.
+They believed that soap would harm the skin by taking off valuable oils (needed for moisture), and the hot water too, would damage the skin so many used perfumed oils instead of soaps when bathing.
+In a lot of ways all this is true: they were more concerned with the health of their skin then what seemed to be the classic aesthetic habit of modern day living.
 Taking a shower is not the only way to consider yourself clean, and this is inevitable as we have seen of European habits and use of the bidet.
 Squeamish as we are, advocates of the bidet still argue that water is a naturally better cleaning agent then just plain paper, considering it only two steps above the barbaric plantain leaf.

 The bidet is certainly an invaluable aid to hygiene, and can be especially helpful among the elderly and those with handicaps.
 Another valuable feature of the dear bidet is its use as a "sitz bath" or "hip bath."
 This is a type of bath in which only the hips and buttocks are soaked in a saline or salty water.
 "Sitzen" in German means "to sit".
-Many diseases and discomforts are remedied in a sitz bath; patients of surgery, infections of the bladder or vagina, even to ease the pain of hemorrhoids.
-In the United States, the bidet has developed an aura of indelicacy, mostly for its principle use; to wash the private parts, but its funny, because its purpose can be extended - used even to wash lingerie and soak feet!
+Many diseases and discomforts are remedied in a sitz bath: patients of surgery, infections of the bladder or vagina, even to ease the pain of hemorrhoids.
+In the United States, the bidet has developed an aura of indelicacy, mostly for its principle use, to wash the private parts, but it's funny, because its p

 The bidet is designed to be sat upon, legs astride, and facing the direction of the faucet - where you'd simply turn the water on, and spray it in the direction where cleansing is needed.

-The styles vary, and often come in matching sets toilet -bidet.
+The styles vary, and often come in matching sets toilet-bidet.
 The bidet must be installed so that there is plenty of space left on the sides for the legs.
-Some unique features include; adjustable water temperature, purified water, a dryer, and even a heated seat!
+Some unique features include adjustable water temperature, purified water, a dryer, and even a heated seat!
 Prices range from $500 -$2,000 depending on if it's a classic, basic style or a more exotic designer style.
-Mybidet.com offers a variety of brands and models from around the world.
-And for the European - style separate units there is Kohler.

 By Jackelin J.Jarvis